aredn/documentation/arednGettingStarted/advanced_config.rst

 Alert Message Local URL
   This field allows you to enter the URL for a local alert message repository.
 If you configure such a local repository then your nodes without Internet access can also receive alert messages pertinent to your local mesh.
 Enter the URL without a trailing backslash.

-  A local message repository should be configured on a mesh-connected web server which allows nodes to query the URL you entered.
-No Internet access is required for this feature to work as designed.
-You can consult with your local web server administrator in order to obtain the correct URL for the local message repository.
+  A local message repository can be configured on a mesh-connected web server which allows nodes to query the URL you entered.
+No Internet access is required for this feature to work.
+You can consult with your local server administrator in order to obtain the correct URL for the local message repository.
+You can find more information about AREDN |trade| Alert Messages in the **Getting Started** guide under the *Node Status* section.

+  There is also a separate package called *AREDN Alert Message Manager* which allows the local message repository to be hosted on a node itself, rather than requiring a separate LAN-conneted web server.
+You can find out more about this application by looking for *AREDN Alert Message Manager* in the **Applications and Services Guide** under the *Other Services* section.

   Use the following file naming convention on the web server:

   - Create text files for individual node messages by using only lowercase characters with the exact node name, followed by the ``.txt`` extension as shown below.
 Whitespace characters are not allowed in node names.
   - Create text files for group messages by using only lowercase characters with the group name, followed by the ``.txt`` extension.
 Whitespace characters are not allowed in group names.